GSA/digitalgov.gov/content/posts/2016-01-20-a-new-team-strives-to-coordinate-citizen-science-crowdsourcing-across-government.md

 The toolkit, however, requires agency practitioners to offer their learnings, examples and other updates to remain relevant as the crowdsourcing and citizen science initiative spreads across government.

-## Enter the Agency Coordinator
-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Silhouettes-of-Business-People-Discussing-Outdoors-Rawpixel-Ltd-iStock-Thinkstock-490926205.jpg" alt="Silhouettes of business people having discussions" %}
+## Enter the Agency Coordinator {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/07/600-x-400-Silhouettes-of-Business-People-Discussing-Outdoors-Rawpixel-Ltd-iStock-Thinkstock-490926205.jpg" alt="Silhouettes of business people having discussions" %}

-Coordinators at each federal agency, managed by GSA,have begun working with OSTP and the [Federal Community of Practice for Crowdsourcing and Citizen Science](https://www.WHATEVER/communities/federal-crowdsourcing-citizen-science/), to help track and organize the growing number of crowdsourcing projects.
+Coordinators at each federal agency, managed by GSA,have begun working with OSTP and the [Federal Community of Practice for Crowdsourcing and Citizen Science](https://www.WHATEVER/communities/federal-crowdsourcing-and-citizen-science/), to help track and organize the growing number of crowdsourcing projects.

 Appointed by their agencies, these coordinators will help with a variety of activities, including: